 Exposure to blue-green algae is often fatal, and can cause long-term health problems in pets even if they survive.
 By drinking from or swimming in contaminated water, pets are at a very high risk of becoming seriously ill and must be taken to a vet immediately.

 - vomiting/being sick

 - excessive drooling

 - breathing difficulties

-If you suspect your pet has been in contact with blue-green algae, or if they show any of these symptoms after entering the water, please take them to your nearest vet straight away.
+If you suspect your pet has been in contact with blue-green algae, or if they show any of these symptoms after entering water, you should see a vet straight away.
 Although there’s no antidote to the toxins, your vet will attempt to flush them out of the body before they take hold.

 Protecting your pet